Transylvania Beyond Dracula:

 About this talk

-When hearing the word "Transylvania" most people think of Bram Stoker's Dracula.
-However, this region is not only famous for its stunning landscapes and nature, but also for its historical heritage even beyond the "legacy" of Vlad the Impaler.
+When people hear the word "Transylvania," most think of Bram Stoker's Dracula.
+Yet the region is not only known for its dramatic landscapes and natural beauty, but also for its rich historical heritage beyond the legacy of Vlad the Impaler.

-This talk will give an in-depth introduction to the history of Transylvania and its Jewish communities, shedding light not only on their struggles but on their uniqueness, and will finally provide an overview of the present of Jewry in the region.
-The talk will also reflect on the Sabbatarians (szombatos) of Transylvania, and also cover the Jewish communities of, for example, Bezidu Nou (Bözödújfalu), Alba Iulia (Gyulafehérvár) Satu Mare (Szatmárnémeti) or Timișoara (Temesvár), Arad, Cluj-Napoca and Oradea - amongst others.
+This talk will offer an in-depth introduction to the history of Transylvania and its Jewish communities, shedding light not only on their struggles but also on their distinctive traditions.
+It will also provide an overview of the current state of Jewish life in the region.
+In addition, the talk will discuss the Szekler Sabbatarians (szombatosok) of Transylvania and examine Jewish communities in places such as Bezidu Nou (Bözödújfalu), Alba Iulia (Gyulafehérvár), Satu Mare (Szatmárnémeti), Cluj-Napoca, and Oradea, as well as important communities in the neighboring Banat region, including Timișoara (Temesvár) and Arad.

 About Mercédesz

-Mercédesz (Merci) Czimbalmos, PHh was born in Hungary, and has ancestral ties in Transylvania.
+Mercédesz (Merci) Czimbalmos, PhD, was born in Hungary and has ancestral ties to Transylvania.

 She is a researcher in Jewish studies and the study of religions.
-Whilst her current scientific focus is mainly on researching Finnish Jewry, as well as contemporary antisemitism in the Nordic countries, she has studied Transylvania for a long time, specifically focusing on the Shabbatarian community, their history, and the final years of their existence.
-She did several ethnographic field trips to the region collecting data and conducting research.
+While her current research focuses primarily on Finnish Jewry and contemporary antisemitism in the Nordic countries, she has long studied Transylvania—particularly the Sabbatarian community, its history, and the final years of its existence.
+She has conducted extensive ethnographic fieldwork in the region, collecting data and documenting community memories.

 You will be asked to select one of these options: